 History of Midtown, Palo Alto

-Where the borough of Midtown now sits, was where in 1847, two Mexican rancho land grants, Rinconada del Arroyo de San Francisquito and Rincon de San Francisquito, collided.
-The acreage was mostly marshland, and passed through a series of owners, 500 acres of which was traded in the 1870s for horses and a buggy.
+Where the borough of Midtown now sits, was wherein 1847, two Mexican rancho land grants, Rinconada del Arroyo de San Francisquito and Rincon de San Francisquito, collided.
+The acreage was mostly marshland and passed through a series of owners, 500 acres of which were traded in the 1870s for horses and a buggy.
 The property was subdivided and initially used for farming and fruit orchards.
 When the marshy land finally dried out in the 1920s, the opportunity for residential development was born.

-In 1947, the city of Palo Alto, whose focus had been development of housing tracts north of Oregon Expressway, finally looked southward.
+In 1947, the city of Palo Alto, whose focus had been the development of housing tracts north of the Oregon Expressway, finally looked southward.
 With the end of World War II began the growth of Midtown.
-Homebuilders Coastwise, Barrett & Hilp and Stern & Price were instrumental in the transformation of orchard land to residential housing tracts.
+Homebuilders Coastwise, Barrett & Hilp, and Stern & Price were instrumental in the transformation of orchard land into residential housing tracts.
 In the 1950s, Joseph Eichler constructed his mid-century modern homes in the sub-borough of Palo Verde.

 St. Claire Gardens, a small 83 home sub-district, was once farmland owned by the Roman Catholic Archdiocese of San Francisco.
 Its original intent was as housing for parish members and staff of neighborhood churches.
 These large dwellings were constructed of redwood and those who resided there were 90% Catholic, earning it the nickname, “Vatican Row”.
 Today, St. Claire is family-oriented with modernized, more traditional home designs.